Kim Seaman

 Kim Michael Seaman (born May 6, 1957) is an American former professional baseball pitcher who appeared in 27 games for the St. Louis Cardinals of Major League Baseball (MLB) during the 1979 and 1980 baseball seasons.

 Early career

 Seaman attended and played high school baseball with Live Oak Academy before attending Mississippi Gulf Coast Community College.

 Seaman was drafted by the Houston Astros in the June 1975 Major League Baseball draft, but did not sign.
 Seven months later he was drafted by the New York Mets in the 4th round of the January 1976 Major League Baseball draft.
 He played in the Mets' minor leagues for the 1976–1978 seasons.

 St. Louis Cardinals

-Seaman was traded along with Tom Grieve from the Mets to the St. Louis Cardinals for Pete Falcone at the Winter Meetings on December 5, 1978.
+Seaman was traded, along with Tom Grieve, from the Mets to the St. Louis Cardinals for Pete Falcone at the Winter Meetings on December 5, 1978.
 The following season he played for the Springfield Redbirds, the Cardinals' AAA affiliate in the American Association.
-He was promoted to the major league level in September 1979 as a September call-up.
+Seaman was promoted to the major league level in September 1979 as a September call-up.